emilyzhengyuqi/Cse15l-lab-report/lab1.md

 **3.`cd` with a path to a file: output is an error**

 Because `cd` is the command for changing the directory.
 The absolute path to a file is not a directory.
 Thus, it will result in an error message.
 The absolute path to the working directory before the command run is `/Users/amily/Desktop`
+(I have included error message in this screenshot, please check)

 # Command 2 `ls`
 ![Image](ls.png)